ROBBY ROMERO | RED THUNDER 25th ANNIVERSARY

-This CD/DVD eco-pac features the music, music pictures, and PSA's of Robby Romero, plus three critically acclaimed rockumentary films: VH-1 World Alert Special Makoce Wakan , Sundance Channel Hidden Medicine, and SABC Africa 50/50 Special America’s Last Frontier, and interviews on MTV, Sundance TV, and VH1.
-100% of profits from the sale of this CD/DVD are donated to Native Children’s Survival.
+This CD/DVD eco-pac features the music, music pictures, and PSA's of Robby Romero (1990-2004), plus three critically acclaimed rockumentary films: VH-1 World Alert Special, Makoce Wakan: Sacred Earth; Sundance Channel, Hidden Medicine; and SABC Africa 50/50 Special, America’s Last Frontier.
+With rare interviews from MTV, Sundance TV, and VH1, 100% of profits from the sale of this CD/DVD eco-pac support the work of Native Children’s Survival.

 “Fills my soul with passion…” - Customer Review iTunes

 AMERICA'S LAST FRONTIER

-The soundtrack to the rockumentary film AMERICA'S LAST FRONTIER—a film in support of the legislation then pending in Congress to permanently protect the Arctic National Wildlife Refuge (ANWR) from oil and gas drilling.
+The soundtrack to the rockumentary film AMERICA'S LAST FRONTIER—a film in support of legislation then pending in Congress to permanently protect the Arctic National Wildlife Refuge (ANWR) from oil and gas drilling.

 "We had amazing feedback from our viewers and they enjoyed the educational ride, the critical message so eloquently brought across with the beauty of Alaska and music that could become a hit in South Africa.” - SABC Africa

 The soundtrack to the rockumentary film HIDDEN MEDICINE, a film in support of the legislation then pending in Congress to protect America’s remaining forests.
 Featuring grammy winners: Lisa Fischer, Paul Winter, and Steve Addabbo; and the spoken word of Chief Oren Lyons.

 "Red Thunder blazes a trail into American Indian rock territory weaving Native American and modern sounds into a supremely colorful musical blanket.” - Chicago Tribune